AymanNabih/flycode/README.md

 Paper: https://www.biorxiv.org/content/early/2018/01/27/226746

+- Update (May 24, 2018): Code is now available here: https://github.com/alexgenkin/Neural_Clustering
-- Note: The code will by posted to GitHub, according to the authors of the paper.
+- Note (May 10, 2018): The code will by posted to GitHub, according to the authors of the paper.

 # 4. The proposed Fruit Fly code